brownie-mix/react-mix/README.md

 # Brownie React Mix

 This mix comes with everything you need to start using [React](https://reactjs.org/) with a Brownie project.
+The react template is a very basic, minimum viable "functional component" style static-page that allows the user to execute two contract functions - a public view "getter" and a "setter" that updates the state of the blockchain.

 ## Installation